compilo-uk/fx-rate-importer/README.md

 ## Contributing

-#### Unit tests
+#### BDD Tests
 Acceptance tests are written in [ScalaTest](http://www.scalatest.org/).
-Please add acceptance tests for every new feature or bug fix. `mvn install` to run the test suite.
+Please add acceptance tests for every new feature or bug fix.
+You can run the test suite by executing `mvn install`.

 #### Documentation
 Add documentation for every change.
 Feel free to send corrections or better docs!